-The problem: An interest in creating photographs that transcends the limitations of two-dimensional photographic prints has existed since the beginning of photographic history.
-STEREO PHOTGRAPHY has undergone multiple spates of public popularity over the past 150 years.
+The problem: An interest in creating photographs that transcends the limitations of twodimensional photographic prints has existed since the beginning of photographic history.
+STEREO PHOTGRAPHY has undergone multiple spates of public popularity over the past 200 years.
 Perhaps the most widely known is the popular craze for 3D horror films during the 1950's.
-During this decade iconic 3D classics like "House of Wax" (1953), 'Creature From the Black Lagoon' (1954), "Revenge of the Creature" (1955) were all the rage at cinemas throughout the US.
-With several recent major advances in technology 3D imaging has experienced a revival that has cut across several photo-based media (3D Television, 3D films and 3D photo).
+During this decade iconic 3D classics like "House of Wax" (1953), 'Creature from the Black Lagoon' (1954), "Revenge of the Creature" (1955) were all the rage at cinemas throughout the US.
+With several recent major advances in technology 3D imaging has experienced a revival that has cut across several photo-based media (3D Television, 3D films and 3D photo) not to mention and ongoing interest in virtual reality experiences.